NinaMercedes/Nanopore-LSHTM-Omics/README.md

 The mapping and variant calling tools for Nanopore are different than those typically used with Illumina data.
 Nanopore fastq data by mapping to an E.coli reference genome using **Minimap2**.
 Notice the '-ax map-ont' signalling we are using Nanopore data.
 Minimap2 creates a SAM file, a type of alignment file.
 We need to convert this to a BAM file to make the alignment compatible with other software.
 We do this using **samtools**.
 ```
 conda activate nanopore
-cd nanopore/bacteria/data
+cd ~/nanopore/data
 minimap2 -ax map-ont Ecoli_reference.fasta Ecoli_Japan_1_trim.fastq.gz  | samtools sort -o Ecoli_Japan_1_aln.bam
 ```
 For variant calling we tend to use variant callers that have been designed specifically for Nanopore data.
 This includes **Clair3** and **Freebayes**, which can generate outputs that are seemingly compatible with GATK software.
 These tools can be fairly slow so feel free to trial them in your own time!

 ### Advanced
-1. Now that you have identified the drug-resistance genes for one sample, how about performing the steps 2-5 on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?
+1. Now that you have identified the drug-resistance genes for one sample, how about performing the steps on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?
+Please note you will not have to perform PycoQC on the remaining samples.
 2. You can see in step 2 used a read error of **0.03**, if you have time you could change this to **0.05**.
 How does this affect your BUSCO and QUAST results?

 ### Tips and Tricks